aditisingh2019/cdc2021/README.md

-# 2021 CDC Project Submission Template
+# 2021 CDC Project Submission

-Welcome to the datathon/hackathon portion of the Carolina Data Challenge!

-This repository will serve as a starting platform for your team's project.
-You can create your own repository using this as a template.
-Click [here](https://github.com/Carolina-Data-Challenge/project-template-21/generate) or the "Use this Template" button in the top right corner to generate a repository using this one as a template.

----

-## Folders in this template.
+## Folders
-The default repository directory is as follows:
+The repository directory is as follows:

 ### /datasets
 This is where you can find more information on your datasets.
 You may put your datasets in this folder but please keep in mind git/Github's file size limitations.
 Links to this year's datasets are as follows: